 All members of the research team involved in the design, conduct or reporting of the research must complete training.
 Members of the research team who have not completed human research protections training may not take part in aspects of the research that involve human subjects.

-View list of people who have completed CITI training
+View list of users that have completed CITI training below:

 The courses are located:

-View list of people who have completed the FCOI training (HSC 104-002)
+View list of users that have completed FCOI training below:

 General PI Eligibility